greenscreens-io/webcomponents/manual/components/ext/controllers/MaskController.md

-# Maskontroller Class
+# MaskController Class

-Maskontroller adds masked input suppot to the HTMLInputElement of a type="text".
+MaskController adds masked input support to the HTMLInputElement of a type="text".

 Please refer to the demo in [Inputmask Demo](../../../../demos/inputmask.html)